He Who Sups With Philip Morris Should Have A Long Spoon!

 Our efforts are squarely focused on ultimately replacing cigarettes with smoke-free products, by offering the millions of men and women who continue to smoke a better alternative.
 We are standing at the cusp of a true revolution and look forward to the foundation’s objective review of our efforts and efforts of others.

-Allow me to re-write this in plain English, saying what I think he really means:
+If we re-write this in plain English, what I think he really means is:

 For the millions of people who are addicted to the nicotine in our cigarettes and who therefore find they are unable to quit, we offer an alternative, iQOS, which may (or may not) be a safer way of inhaling tobacco fumes.
 If everyone were eventually to switch from cigarettes to iQOS our profits would be sustained or may even increase and into the bargain we can present ourselves as a public health champion!
 (The $1bn is, of course, a drop in the ocean for us.)